axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

 * Enter a YouTube video's URL to download comments
 * Import a URL list
-* Choose the amount of comments you would like to download (minimum 1 comment, then 100, then 1000, or no limit)
+* Choose the amount of comments you would like to download (minimum 1 comment, 10, 100, 1000, 10'000 or no limit)

 Outputs: